 Author: Dato Turashvili

-No historian could tell those old stories in a way that Turashvili does in that we meet ordinary people and read stories which create a full image of that age and atmosphere.
-This is why readers can see things as if they were there while the history was in the making.
+No historian could tell those old stories in a way that D. Turashvili does because we meet ordinary people and read stories which create a full image of that age and atmosphere.
+It is the reason the readers can see things as if they were present while the history was in the making.
 Once Upon a Time is a great book about freedom, independence, war and student life, but it also touches upon envy, contradiction and indolence – traits that were grotesquely displayed in the Georgian society as soon as it gained its independence.